KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 #### Twitter Advertising (Paid)

-Members of the church are less likely to use Twitter.
-However, Twitter is an option to keep in mind, particularly for reaching the public at large.
+Members of the church are less likely to use Twitter than Facebook.
+However, Twitter is an option to keep in mind, particularly for reaching the public at large, including identifying people who are more likely to make donations.

 Mockup of a Pretty Prairie United Methodist Church Twitter ad
 ![](new-marketing-materials/new-twitter-advertisement.jpg)